Voivodeship road 120

 Voivodeship Road 120 (Droga wojewódzka nr 120, abbreviated DW 120) is a route in the Polish voivodeship roads network.
 The route links with the border crossing with Germany in Gryfino–Mescherin at the Motaniec junction with the National Road 10.
 The route runs through Gryfino County and Stargard County.
 After the village of Gardno the route joins with the S10 Expressway junction Gryfino.

+During the 2024 Central European floods, on 3 October 2024, a section of the road between Gryfino and Mescherin was flooded, with transit temporarily diverted to other roads.